Information and Resources for Declared Communication Majors (Bachelor of Arts or Bachelor of Science)

 Important Notice: At the beginning of each academic year (in the fall) major requirements are subject to change.
+Click below for a printable list of your requirements based on your declared catalog year.

 Communication students are able to officially declare the major once they have obtained a 2.75 University of Utah cumulative GPA and have successfully passed at least one University of Utah Communication course with a ‘C’ or better.
 Major declaration can be completed by clicking here.